Stoxum/casinocoin-dev-portal/content/index.md

 `getServerInfo(): Promise<object>`

-Get status information about the server that the CasinocoinAPI instance is connected to.
+Get status information about the server that the StoxumAPI instance is connected to.

 ### Parameters